Mark Hirst

-Mark Hirst is former Editor-in-Chief of Radio Sputnik/Sputnik News UK, formerly RIA Novosti, (Rossiya Segodnya/Russia Today), Russia's largest news organisation.
-Hirst is a former broadcast journalist with STV News.
-He has also produced and appeared in a number of independently-made documentary films.
+Mark Hirst is a Scottish journalist.
+He is a former Editor-in-Chief of Radio Sputnik/Sputnik News UK, formerly RIA Novosti, (Rossiya Segodnya/Russia Today), Russia's largest news organisation.
+A former broadcast journalist with STV News, he has also produced and appeared in a number of independently-made documentary films.

 Background

 Hirst has a BA in Communication Studies from Queen Margaret University.

 In 2001 Hirst was a communications officer for Orkney Islands Council.
 In 2003 he was appointed as press officer for the Scottish Children's Reporter Administration.